robotsrulz/SP_Adapter/README.md

 3. Press Read button, the blue lines should be visible.
 4. The idea of shifter calibration is to match actual shifter X an Y potentiometer positions to gear detection zones, see illustration: ![calibration](https://habrastorage.org/files/a58/dce/3ea/a58dce3ea492499faaae6c0fd2231812.JPG)
 You can move blue lines by altering numbers in corresponding edit fields, hit Update button after each edit.
 Then check if shifter positions are detected correctly.
 Once you satisfied how shifter detects selected gear press Update and close SP_Profiler, values are stored in adapter flash memory.

-## Obtaining the board

-PCB is available to order on [kitnic.it](https://kitnic.it/boards/github.com/robotsrulz/SP_Adapter/).
-I'm testing data for 1clickBOM Chrome plugin to order all parts from major component suppliers (Digikey, Mouser, RS, Newark, Farnell).
-I'm also selling a small amount of the boards assembled manually by myself, contact me if you want one.

 ## USB VID/PID